Certifying the activation of Bell nonlocality with finite data: Verification of Bell locality

-By reformulating the question of existence of a LHS model as a convex nesting problem, one obtains a linear program with an infinite set of constraints~\cite{nguyen2018}.
-Since a direct solution is unfeasible, we approximate Bob's Bloch sphere by a polytope $P$ (from the inside or the outside).
-The polytope $P$ can be characterised by $N_P$ vertices in the three-dimensional Euclidean space of Hermitian operators on Bob's side, $P=\{\sigma_i\}_{i=1}^{N_P}$.
-It has been shown that for a system of two qubits, with inner and outer chosen polytope this leads to a linear program approximating $R$ from above and below, respectively~\cite{nguyen2019}.
-In Appendix~\ref{app:sdp}, we show that for a system of one qudit steering a qubit, the procedure also results in (finite) linear programs in a similar manner, albeit with larger sizes.
-For a polytope of $N_P$ vertices, the program consists of $\mathcal{O} (N_P)$ variables and $\mathcal{O}(d_A N_P^3)$ constraints, which can be efficiently computed.
+For a polytope of $N_P$ vertices, the program has $\mathcal{O} (N_P)$ variables and $\mathcal{O}(d_A N_P^3)$ constraints, which can be efficiently computed.
 It is important that the size of the program is only linear in Alice's dimension, rendering the analysis of states such as in Eq.~\eqref{eq:nice-state} feasible.
-A detailed derivation and discussion of this linear program approximation is given in Appendix~\ref{app:sdp}.
-Previous methods based on the approximation of the set of measurements by a polytope developed \cite{hirsch2016, algo_lhv_models_calvacanti_2016, fillettaz2018, activation_bound_entanglement_2020} leads to a semidefinite program with an exponential size in the approximate polytope.
+Previous methods based on the approximation of the set of measurements by a polytope \cite{hirsch2016, algo_lhv_models_calvacanti_2016, fillettaz2018, activation_bound_entanglement_2020} lead to a semidefinite program with an exponential size in the approximate polytope.
 These demand much higher computational resource and cannot be practically applied to our state in Eq.~\eqref{eq:nice-state} with sufficient accuracy.